rdhadda/Dhaddas-Detailing/README.md

 - Using semantic HTML.
 - Using descriptive alt attributes for images throughout the site.
+- Selecting a sans-serif font which is suitable for users with dyslexia.
 - Ensuring that the site has an adequate amount of colour contrast.

 ## Technologies Used